niall-byrne/python-in-a-box/README.md

 [![Python In A Box Self Test](https://github.com/niall-byrne/python-in-a-box/workflows/Python%20In%20A%20Box%20Self%20Test/badge.svg)](https://github.com/niall-byrne/python-in-a-box/actions)

-Alpine Linux, Python 3.7 dockerized development environment.
+Python 3.7 dockerized development environment.

 Please see the [cookiecutter documentation](https://cookiecutter.readthedocs.io/) for instructions on how to use this project template.